 Away from the office

 Ellen recently completed a Masters Degree at the Central School of Speech and Drama in Theatre Design and practice.
 In her spare time she makes puppets, animates objects and works on experimental theatre pieces.
+She is also a bona-fide whittler.

 It’s the end of the day and the orange street lights are coming on.
 Tucked between the skyscrapers of London’s Liverpool Street station there’s a terraced house, no more than 4 storeys high, a rich smell of wood smoke, and baked bread.
 Candles flickering in the window.